 Type 2 Diabetes and Fertility

 Being overweight or obese significantly increases risk for Type 2 diabetes.
 More than 90 percent of people with type 2 diabetes are overweight or affected by a degree of obesity (Obesity Action Coalition).
-Diabetes may make getting pregnant difficult, but when women with Type 2 diabetes had better glycemic control, they were able to increase their fertility rates nearly to the same as the general population (Livshits 2009).
+Diabetes may make getting pregnant difficult, but stuides show that when women with Type 2 diabetes had better glycemic control, they were able to increase their fertility rates nearly to the same as the general population (Livshits 2009).
 Good glycemic control is essential before getting pregnant to prevent congenital malformations and miscarriages in young women with Type 2 diabetes (Szaboova 2015).

 Researchers still don’t really know the answer to why excess fat is dangerous or can cause certain diseases.
 When it comes to diabetes, the current speculation is that fat may cause the cells to change.
 This change makes them resistant to insulin, making it more difficult for the body to carry sugar from the blood to the cells (National Institute of Diabetes and Digestive and Kidney Diseases).
 This, in turn, results in high blood sugar, and over time, the cells gradually fail from fatigue.